PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 In POSIX shells, terminating execution when a command has an error is enabled via executing `set -e` in the session.
-In addition, to ensure that an error is returned if any command in a pipeline fails, POSIX shells address this need with `set -o pipefail` configuration.
+In addition, to ensure that an error is returned if any command in a pipeline fails, POSIX shells address this via executing `set -o pipefail` configuration.

 This specification proposes a similar idea, but adapted to the PowerShell conventions of preference